-In the process of complete de-institutionalisation one can be confronted with a number of barriers, these can include:25
+In the process of complete de-institutionalisation one can be confronted with several barriers, these can include:31

-- Policies and regulations do not sufficiently support personal autonomy or even ensure that there are few personal autonomy opportunities; - Lack of options for a suitable home in society; - Lack of options for support to function in society; - Lack og encouragement, empowerment opportunities and support to develop personal skills; - Survival of powerful large-scale collective institutions and supply-driven services - Persistently caring attitudes and low expectations towards persons with disabilities are still prevalent ikn society, in many families, among professionals and policymakers;
+- Policies and regulations do not sufficiently support personal autonomy or even ensure that there are few personal autonomy opportunities; - Lack of options for a suitable home in society; - Lack of options for support to function in society; - Lack of encouragement, empowerment opportunities and support to develop personal skills; - Survival of powerful large-scale collective institutions and supply-driven services - Persistently caring attitudes and low expectations towards persons with disabilities are still prevalent in society, in many families, among professionals and policymakers; - Socio-economic factors limit the ability to exercise freedom of choices and control over one's own life, which also results in a disadvantageous position on the labour market and a weak income position;

-25 GRIP: To a life of their own in the middle of society. gripvzw.be.
+31 GRIP: To a life of their own in the middle of society. gripvzw.be.
 GRIP.
 Naar een eigen leven midden in de samenleving. gripvzw.be

-- Socio-economic factors limit the ability to exercise freedom of choices and control over one's own life, which also results in a disadvantageous position on the labour market and a weak income position; - Social isolation due to, among other things, a lack of appropriate support and measures to integrate people into the community, even if they live in a house in the community.
+Social isolation due to, among other things, a lack of appropriate support and measures to integrate people into the community, even if they live in a house in the community.
 Continued stigma, hostility and negative attitudes further foster social isolation and can lead to discrimination.

-11.3 Community care26
+11.3 Community Care

-Community care is defined as the provision of services and support to the elderly, expsychiatric patients, people with a sensory physical or mental disability who need this support to live as independently as possible in their own homes or in housing in the community.
+Community care32 is defined as the provision of services and support to the elderly, expsychiatric patients, people with a sensory physical or mental disability who need this support to live as independently as possible in their own homes or in housing in the community.

-Community care is related to a number of related concepts, such as deinstitutionalisation.
+Community care is related to a several related concepts, such as de-institutionalisation.
 This is understood to mean the process whereby institutions are replaced by small-scale forms of housing and homes in society.